My favourite film-makers (2020 list)by RogerTheMovieManiac88 | created - 12 Dec 2018 | updated - 6 months ago | Public

 Director | Meshes of the Afternoon

 Maya Deren came to the USA in 1922 as Eleanora Derenkowsky.
-Together with her father, a psychiatrist, and her mother, an artist, she fled the pogroms against Russian Jews.
-She studied journalism and political science in at Syracuse University in New York, finishing her BA at NYU in June 1936 and ...
+Together with her father Solomon Derenkowsky, a psychiatrist, and her mother Maria Fidler, an artist, she fled the pogroms organized by the Bolsheviks against the Jews.
+She studied journalism and political science at the Syracuse ...

 63. Frédéric Back